Experts weigh medical advances in gene-editing with ethical dilemmas

 Questions of equity have moved center stage

-"We're not moving away from the conversation around heritable genome editing, but we are trying to shift some of that focus," says Francois Baylis a bioethicist at Dalhousie University in Canada who helped plan the meeting.
+"We're not moving away from the conversation around heritable genome editing, but we are trying to shift some of that focus," says Francoise Baylis, a bioethicist who recently retired from at Dalhousie University in Canada and helped plan the meeting.
 "Really important in this context is the issue of cost, because we have been seeing gene-therapies come onto the market with million-dollar price tags.
 That's not going to be available to the average person."

 The availability of gene-therapy treatments in lower-income countries must be a focus of concern, Baylis says.